Steffo99/greed/README.md

 * _Optional: a [git client](https://git-scm.com/)_
 * _Optional: a [sentry.io](https://sentry.io) token_

-Consider renting a VPS to host the bot on
+Consider renting a VPS to host the bot on; a cheap one should do, as greed is pretty lightweight! :)

 ## Installation